Louise Walsh: Monument to the unknown woman worker

 In the late 1980s, her design for a public artwork in Belfast to commemorate women's work was accepted by the project's selection panel.
 The official brief was to reflect Amelia Street's history as a former red-light district. with "two colourful life-size ‘cartoon’ female figures’’.
 Walsh considered it to be offensive to portray women in that way, and instead submitted her proposal for two bronze female figures, addressing the underlying issues of women's low-paid jobs and unpaid housework.
-This theme is articulated by the use of objects and utensils symbolic of women's work, such as household items, telephones, shopping baskets and cash registers, which are imbedded in the fabric of the figures.
+This theme is articulated by the use of objects and utensils symbolic of women's work, such as household items, telephones, shopping baskets and cash registers, which are embedded in the fabric of the figures.
 Due to the controversy regarding its purpose it was dropped by the selection panel.
 A private developer later recommissioned the work, titled Monument to the Unknown Woman Worker, and it was erected in 1992.